 Do let us know about your thoughts on Real Estate vs. Mutual Fund debate.

 Note (Update 2019-20): A new updated real-life case study on Mutual Funds vs Real Estate has been published.
 You can find it here – Mutual Funds vs Real Estate: Which is better for Investing in India (Follow Up Post 2019 Update)

 Returns mentioned in this post are only assumptions and not guaranteed ones (for both Mutual Funds and Real Estate).
-While there is investment return record available for mutual funds, we could not get a credible investment return data for real state (we took NHB data as a guideline).
-Moreover, the real estate returns vary vastly from location to location.
+While there is an investment return record available for mutual funds, we could not get credible investment return data for the real state (we took NHB data as a guideline).
+Moreover, the real estate returns very vastly from location to location.